+These procedures apply to students applying for the Discretionary Fund, and students applying for both the Discretionary Fund and the Childcare Element.
 These procedures cover who can apply, what can be applied for, how to apply, and how the application is assessed.